Physical Spirituality

 There is also a huge moral conundrum associated with the idea of a creator God preceding the creation of the world, namely the existence of evil.
 Why would evil have been intentionally stitched into the fabric of life?
 Did God make a mistake in its construction?
 Is evil here to test us?
 To keep the riffraff out of heaven?
 A God that would intentionally create evil, even as a necessary price of Creation, is not benign.
 The problem of evil also tests the idea of panpsychism, for if materiality springs from a base of consciousness then that base consciousness must include the element of evil.

+To a universal god that does not encompass architective meaning, the concept of specificity and exact enumeration is meaningless.
 Our human urge to a unitary spirituality while following a multiplicity of different religions can be better understood when seen in terms of a number-less cosmic holistic spirit coexisting with a number-full multiplicity of planetary architective spirits.

 Connective spirituality has remained so thoroughly mysterious because holistic spirits are so deeply hidden.
 We are also blinded to it by our thrall to the architective dominion.
 The question of spiritual mystery can of course be dismissed by regarding spirituality as hallucinatory or an intellectual misconception.
 Such dismissal is generally based on the absence of exact and repeatable proof.
 But we have seen that in the connective mode of serial meaning the concepts of definiteness and exact reproduction are meaningless, so a denial of spirituality based on the absence of repeatable proof really values only the architective mode of serial meaning.